YusufKhan/picoReflow/README.md

 picoReflow
 ==========

+Changes between this fork and the original:
+Air is always on, for convection ovens with separate heat and fan controls

 Turns a Raspberry Pi into a cheap, universal & web-enabled Reflow Oven Controller.
 Of course, since it is basically just a robot sensing temperature and controlling environmental agitators (heating/cooling) you can use it as inspiration / basis